Pat's Personal Page

 Mark Twain (Samuel Clemens)- Huckleberry Finn

-John Steinbeck - Grapes of Wrath
+John Steinbeck - Grapes of Wrath, In Dubious Battle

 Emile Zola - Germinal